tclemos/succint-zk-residency/README.md

 # succint-zk-residency

-The goal fo the projects is to itnegrate multiples chains/proofs into de aggLayer.
+The goal fo the projects is to integrate multiples chains/proofs into de AggLayer.

 This project have the following proofs: